William Turner (naturalist): Career

 A New Book of Spiritual Physick was published in 1555.
 In 1562, Turner published the second part of his Herbal, dedicated to Sir Thomas Wentworth, son of the patron who had enabled him to go to Cambridge.
 This book was published by Arnold Birckman of Cologne, and included in the same binding Turner's treatise on baths.
+The second volume includes one of the earliest reference to the celebrated Glastonbury Thorn, only five miles from Wells, which Turner tells us "is grene all the wynter, as all they that dwell there about do stedfastly holde".
 The third and last part of Turner's Herbal was published in 1568, in a volume that also contained revised editions of the first and second parts.
 This was dedicated to Queen Elizabeth.
 He claimed that the herbal described only English plant species "whereof is no mention made neither of ye old Grecianes nor Latines".
 A New Boke on the Natures and Properties of all Wines, also published in 1568, had pharmacological intent behind it, as also the included Treatise of Triacle.